Whether you’re planning an intimate gathering or a large party for a crowd, one thing is essential: the food!

 - If you’re serving something hot, consider using a chafing dish or slow cooker so that you don’t have to continue reheating the food during the party.

-- Place food in a location that can be easily accessed.
+- Place food in a location that can be easily accessed, even if the party gets crowded.

 - Make ahead as much as possible to save your sanity on the day of the event.